Exemption based on VAT

 To benefit from the exemption from VAT in France, the company must be in one of the following situations:

-If the company exceeds the threshold, it is subject to VAT on 1er overrun day.
+If the company benefiting from the exemption exceeds this threshold, it shall be subject to VAT from 1er overrun day.

 For non-regulated activities

-To benefit from the exemption based on VAT in France, she must be in one of the following situations:
+In order to benefit from the exemption from VAT in France, she must be in one of the following situations:

-If the company exceeds the threshold, it is subject to VAT on 1er overrun day.
+If the company benefiting from the exemption exceeds this threshold, it shall be subject to VAT from 1er overrun day.

 Example :

-The company has a turnover of €13,000 for its regulated activities in 2024.
-The basic turnover threshold not to be exceeded is €35,000.
-Thus, it can benefit from the exemption on the basis of VAT.
+The company has a turnover of €13,000 for its unregulated activities in 2025.
+The basic turnover threshold not to be exceeded shall be €35,000.
+Thus, it can continue to benefit from the VAT exemption in 2026.

-If the company had started its activity on 14 May 2024 and had achieved a turnover of €13,000 between 14 may 2024 and 31 december 2024, its turnover for 2024 should have been calculated in proportion to the time it was active.
-For 2024, the turnover calculated pro rata to the operating time is equal to the turnover of the company multiplied by the number of days in 1 year and divided by the number of days between the date of creation of the company and the end of the year: (€13,000 x 365)/232 = €20,453.
+If the company had started its activity on 14 May 2025 and had achieved a turnover of €13,000 between 14 may 2025 and 31 december 2025, its turnover for 2025 should have been calculated in proportion to the working time.
+Thus for the year 2025, the turnover calculated pro rata to the operating time is equal to the turnover of the company multiplied by the number of days in 1 year and divided by the number of days between the date of creation of the company and the end of the year: (€13,000 x 365)/232 = €20,453.

 Author of a work of the mind or performer (and his successors in title)